ATIX-AG/foreman_acd/README.md

 ## TODO

+- "git" support for the ansible playbooks
+- Provide application templates which contains application definition and the required ansible-playbook.
 - Add saltstack support to configure the application
-- "git" support for the ansible playbooks
 - Automatically run the ansible playbook after all hosts are deployed
 - More parameter / value validation
-- Deliver ansible playbooks to the connected foreman smart proxies

 ## Contributing